Sinnedennis/Lowbar/README.md

 * [Depenencies](https://github.com/Sinnedennis/Lowbar#depenencies)
 * [Table of methods](https://github.com/Sinnedennis/Lowbar#table-of-methods)

-### Setup
+### Set-up

 1. Ensure that your machine is running Node version 7 or above.
 To check what version you are running, open a terminal window and type:
     ```
     node -v
     ```
-    If you do not receieve a response in the format of v7.2.1, or your version of Node is older than 7x, [click here](https://nodejs.org/en/) to download and install Node from the official website.
+    If you do not receive a response in the format of v7.2.1, or your version of Node is older than 7x, [click here](https://nodejs.org/en/) to download and install Node from the official website.

 2. Ensure you have Node Package Manager (NPM) installed.
 As above, open a terminal window and type:
     ```
     npm -v
     ```
-    If you do not receieve a response in the format of v5.5.1, or your version of NPM is older than 5x, type the following commands into your terminal:
+    If you do not receive a response in the format of v5.5.1, or your version of NPM is older than 5x, type the following commands into your terminal:
     ```
     npm install npm
     ```